Establishment stands with Imran: Sh Rashid

 ISLAMABAD: Minister for Interior Sheikh Rashid Ahmed Saturday said Prime Minister Imran Khan got a new political life after getting vote of confidence from the National Assembly adding that the establishment stood on his side.
 Speaking in the National Assembly, he said Imran Khan will have to work for the uplift of the poor as he did in the past.
 He said Rs200 billion had been disbursed among the poor under the Ehsaas program.

-Talking to Geo News programme Jirga, the Interior Minister told anchor Saleem Safi that we government's situation "was quite critical hours before the PM took vote of confidence as we were short of three MNAs".
+Talking to Geo News programme Jirga, the Interior Minister told anchor Saleem Safi that the government's position "was quite critical hours before the PM took vote of confidence as we were short of three MNAs".

-He clarified that the agencies played no role in the trust vote.
-He said the COAS Gen Qamar Javed Bajwa emphasised that the army stands by with the elected government.
-The leaders from the opposition were told if ever any of you become elected as the prime minister, we will stand by you.

 Imran Khan, he said, highlighted the Kashmir issue in the United Nations (UN) effectively and also protected the belief on Finality of Prophethood.
 “Since he is protecting the belief on Finality of Prophethood, Almighty Allah will protect him,” the minister concluded.